Must-Have Damp Testing Tools for Every Home Inspector's Toolkit

 Thermal imaging isn’t a guarantee you’ll be able to find moisture.
 It is, however, another tool for quickly inspecting an area and planning where you’ll investigate more.

-5. A Digital Camera (Your Cell Phone)
+5. Digital Camera (Your Cell Phone)

 When conducting moisture inspections, pictures go a long way.